Jeffrey Togman , Ph.D.

 Department of Political Science and Public Affairs

-Togman’s first film Home had its world premiere at the SilverDocs AFI/Discovery Channel Documentary Festival (now AFI Docs), where it won a Special Jury Recognition Award.
+His first feature film Home had its world premiere at the SilverDocs/AFI Documentary Festival (now AFI Docs), where it won a Special Jury Recognition Award.
 Home was also an official selection of the Margaret Mead Film Festival.
-The New York Times called Home a “marvelously revealing documentary about the psychology of poverty.”
-The film aired on the Sundance Channel, and was distributed by Magnolia Pictures and Netflix.
+The New York Times called Home a "marvelously revealing documentary about the psychology of poverty."
+The film aired on the Sundance Channel.
+It was distributed by Magnolia Pictures and streamed on Netflix.

-Professor Togman is the author of The Ramparts of Nations, a comparative study of immigration politics in France and the United States.
-He is also the author and co-author of articles that have been published in PS: Political Science and Politics, Oxford International Review, Conflict Management and Peace Science, International Game Theory Review and Studies in Symbolic Interaction.
+Professor Togman's book, The Ramparts of Nations (Praeger), is a comparative study of immigration politics in France and the United States.
+His essay "Sheree's Home" was published in Adrienne Brown and Valerie Smith (eds.), Race and Real Estate, (Oxford University Press).
+Togman is also the author and co-author of articles that have been published in PS: Political Science and Politics, Oxford International Review, Conflict Management and Peace Science, International Game Theory Review and Studies in Symbolic Interaction.

 - Ph.D., New York University